il1a/safepass-frontend/README.md

 -And finally, at any point of time or whenever you are done surfing around your dashboard you can press <*Logout*> in order log out of your account.
 As soon as you log out, all of your data is saved and then being safely stored on our servers.

-Thanks for using our service!
+That's a wrap!
+Thanks for trying out our service!

 WiSE 21/22, HTW Berlin.
 All rights reserved.